 In my earlier post, I wrote on the best emerging digital tools for academic research every researcher needs to know ( awareness of academic social networking sites for researchers).

 It is worth mentioning that Scopus Author ID, Researcher ID, Google Scholar profile provide citation counts and author metrics as well, whereas ORCID does not.

-In this blog post I listed 7 useful researcher profiling tools for the academic researchers.
+In this blog post, I listed 7 useful researcher profiling tools for academic researchers.